Main Setup vs QGD

 Objectively, the London gives Black easy equality with precise play.
 At the top level, well-prepared Black players can neutralize White's small edge.
 The London's strength is practical, not theoretical.
 Perfect for club players, less ideal for 2500+ classical games.

-Carlsen (including in World Championship games), Ding Liren, Richard Rapport, and many others.
+Ding Liren (including Game 6 of the 2023 World Championship), Richard Rapport, Carlsen in rapid and online games, and many others.
 The London has become a mainstream elite opening in rapid/blitz and even classical games since 2015.

 A defesa mais sólida e mais jogada contra 1.d4, estratégia clássica no seu melhor.

-Aceitar o peão de c4 e libertar o bispo das casas claras: defesa activa a 1.d4.
+Aceitar o peão de c4 e libertar o bispo das casas brancas: defesa activa a 1.d4.

 A arma cortante de Fischer e Kasparov contra 1.d4: contra-ataque assimétrico com fianqueto e ...e5.